rahulsaini/Angular-SpringBoot-REST-JWT/README.md

 * Frontend
   * Organizing Components, Services, Directives, Pages etc in an Angular App
-  * How to chain RxJS Observables (by making sequntial AJAX request- its different that how you do with promises)
+  * How to chain RxJS Observables (by making sequential AJAX request- its different that how you do with promises)
   * Techniques to Lazy load Data (Infinite Scroll)
   * Techniques to load large data set in a data-table but still keeping DOM footprint less
   * Routing and guarding pages that needs authentication
-  * Basic visulaization
+  * Basic visualization

 * Build
-  * How to build all in one app that includes (database, sample data, RESTfull API, Auto generated API Docs, frontend and security)
+  * How to build all in one app that includes (database, sample data, RESTful API, Auto generated API Docs, frontend and security)
   * Portable app, Ideal for dockers, cloud hosting.

 ## In Memory DB (H2)
 I have included an in-memory database for the application.
-Database schema and sample data for the app is created everytime the app starts, and gets destroyed after the app stops, so the changes made to to the database are persistent only as long as the app is running
+Database schema and sample data for the app is created every time the app starts, and gets destroyed after the app stops, so the changes made to to the database are persistent only as long as the app is running
 <br/>
 Creation of database schema and data are done using sql scripts that Springs runs automatically.
 To modify the database schema or the data you can modify [schema.sql](./src/main/resources/schema.sql) and [data.sql](./src/main/resources/data.sql) which can be found at `/src/main/resources`

 ## Spring security
 Security is **enabled** by default, to disable, you must comment [this line](./src/main/java/com/app/config/SecurityConfig.java#L15) in `src/main/java/com/config/SecurityConfig.java`<br/>
-When security is enabled, none of the REST API will be accessesble directly.
+When security is enabled, none of the REST API will be accessible directly.

 To test security access `http://localhost:9119/version` API and you should get a forbidden/Access denied error.
 In order to access these secured API you must first obtain a token.
 Tokens can be obtained by passing a valid userid/password